Our jurisdiction is worldwide.

 The Postal Inspection Service is one of several federal agencies with authority to investigate the laundering of illicit proceeds.
 Illegally obtained proceeds may include those gained through narcotics sales, the selling of counterfeit merchandise, mail fraud, tax evasion, embezzlement, and human trafficking.

-The cybercrime unit of the Postal Inspection Service provides investigative, forensic, and analytical support to Inspection Service field divisions and the USPS®.
-This unit constantly monitors the Internet and dark web for cyber activity that abuses or attacks the U.S. Mail system.Learn More About Cybercrime
+The cybercrime unit of the Postal Inspection Service provides investigative, forensic, and analytical support to the Inspection Service field divisions and the USPS®.
+This unit facilitates the identification, disruption, and dismantling of individuals and organizations that use the mail or USPS online tools to facilitate black market Internet trade or other illegal activities.SEE HOW TO PREVENT CYBERCRIME

 Global Mail Security